About the D.C. Winter Seminars

 The D.C.
 Winter Seminars take place each January, before the start of spring semester classes.
 They are open to W&M students of all majors and backgrounds.

-The DC Winter Seminars feature academic courses housed in the William & Mary Washington Center.
-Enrolled students engage in academically rigorous seminar classes while meeting with experts at some of DC’s highest profile institutions (through speakers and site visits) and networking with alumni.
-Students have the option to live in W&M leased apartments in downtown Washington, DC.
+The D.C.
+Winter Seminars feature academic courses housed in the William & Mary Washington Center.
+Enrolled students engage in academically rigorous seminars in-person, in Washington D.C.
+The in-person courses feature meetings with experts at some of D.C.’s highest profile institutions through speakers, site visits, and networking with alumni.
+Students have the option to live in W&M D.C. housing.

-The DC Winter Seminars offer courses specifically designed for an intensive DC experience.
-Classes meet each day (9:00am to 5:00) over 10 days.
-Included in the class schedule are lectures, class discussions, numerous speakers and site visits related to the specific course topic.
+The D.C.
+Winter Seminars offer courses specifically designed for an intensive D.C. experience.
+Included in the class schedule are lectures, class discussions, numerous speakers and site visits related to the topic

-The W&M Washington Center administrators provide the same quality of support to students in DC as campus administrators do in Williamsburg.
-Students may choose to live at home or another housing arrangement, or they can live in W&M-sponsored furnished apartments in Washington, DC, just 3 Metro stops away from the Washington Center.
+The W&M Washington Center administrators provide the same quality of support to students in D.C. as campus administrators do in Williamsburg.
+Students may choose to live at home or another housing arrangement, or they can live in W&M D.C. housing at the Beacon Hotel.

 The Virginia529 Prepaid plan only pays the full-time (or part-time for PT students) tuition charge on the student account.
 It does not pay any individual course or program fees.

 If a family has one of the other Va529 programs (inVEST, CollegeAmerica or CollegeWealth) those funds may cover D.C. program fees depending on the individual program guidelines.
 Questions regarding your plan may be obtained from the website www.virginia529.com or by calling toll free 888-567-0540.

 For questions, please contact the Bursar's Office at 757-221-1300.

 - D.C.
 Winter Seminars Program Coordinator, [[smdevellis, Sarah DeVellis]] or call (202) 836-8605